 Under the standards, the county (or counties) in which at least 50 percent of the population resides within urban areas of 10,000 or more population, or that contain at least 5,000 people residing within a single urban area of 10,000 or more population, is identified as a "central county" (counties).
 Additional "outlying counties" are included in the CBSA if they meet specified requirements of commuting to or from the central counties.
 Counties or equivalent entities form the geographic "building blocks" for metropolitan and micropolitan statistical areas throughout the United States and Puerto Rico.

-In this set of reports, while the counts of granted patents associated with a region often reflect the level of inventive activity that occurred within that region, this is not always the case since regional patent counts are based on the residence locations of the first-named inventors at the time of grant which may differ from the locations of their inventive activity, for example, the locations of their employment.
+In this set of tables, while the counts of granted patents associated with a region often reflect the level of inventive activity that occurred within that region, this is not always the case since regional patent counts are based on the residence locations of the first-named inventors at the time of grant which may differ from the locations of their inventive activity, for example, the locations of their employment.

 Copies of each patent are placed (classified) in those subclasses that have been identified as pertinent to the information disclosed in the patent.
 One, and only one, of these subclasses is designated as the PRIMARY classification, and the remainder (if any) are designated as CROSS-REFERENCE classifications.
 Counting patents by PRIMARY classification will ensure that each patent is counted only once.
 However, if a patent teaches more than one concept, e.g., table and chair, only one concept, e.g., table, will be counted .
 Please note that a patent's PRIMARY classification is also referred to as its ORIGINAL classification in U.S. Patent and Trademark Office specific terminology.

-For these reports, some classes have been combined together under a single class identifier.
+For these tables, some classes have been combined together under a single class identifier.
 In such cases, combined classes are noted in the accompanying class titles.
 In addition, selected class titles have been modified to clarify technological content.

 If the record for a patent is incomplete and contains no PRIMARY classification, then the patent is counted in class 001, titled CLASSIFICATION UNDETERMINED.
 For a limited number of patents, the PRIMARY classification has been changed from class 001, titled CLASSIFICATION UNDETERMINED, to another class more indicative of the technological content of the patents.
 These changes have been made only in cases where the technology content of a patent could be associated with a class other than class 001.
 For a more detailed description of the technologies encompassed by a U.S. Patent Classification System class of technology, the Manual of U.S. Patent Classification and the U.S. Patent Classification System Classification Definitions should be consulted.

-Each technology class report presents a listing of regional areas from which 1 or more utility patents originated during the period.
+Each technology class table presents a listing of regional areas from which 1 or more utility patents originated during the period.
 Patent origin is determined by the residence of the first-named inventor listed on the patent grant.

-U.S. metropolitan areas, U.S. micropolitan areas, U.S. non metro/micropolitan areas, and areas where the inventor residence could not be determined have been listed separately within each report.
-Within each report section, areas are listed in order of decreasing total patent counts.
+U.S. metropolitan areas, U.S. micropolitan areas, U.S. non metro/micropolitan areas, and areas where the inventor residence could not be determined have been listed separately within each table.
+Within each table, areas are listed in order of decreasing total patent counts.
 Subtotals of patent counts are provided for U.S. metropolitan areas as a group, U.S. micropolitan areas as a group , U.S. non metro/micropolitan areas as a group, and for areas where the location within each state region was not determined.
 In addition, a total is provided for all regional entries.

 In a small number of cases, PTMT was unable to match a patent with a single metropolitan or micropolitan area and, instead, had to match the patent with two or more possible metropolitan, micropolitan, or non-CBSA areas.
 This situation can occur when the name of an inventor's city of residence matches two or more places that are located in different areas of the state or territory and also can occur if an inventor's city spans more than one area.
 In such cases, the count for that patent has been divided equally between the two or more matched areas.
-For example, if a patent is associated with two possible areas, then that patent would result in one-half of a patent count for each area; if a patent is associated with three possible areas, then that patent would result in one-third of a patent count for each area; etc. As a result of this counting process, regional reports may include fractional counts of patents (e.g., one-half patents, one-third patents, etc.) for some listed regional areas.
-In the reports, however, counts have been rounded to whole numbers resulting in some regional areas that may appear to be listed out of order.
+For example, if a patent is associated with two possible areas, then that patent would result in one-half of a patent count for each area; if a patent is associated with three possible areas, then that patent would result in one-third of a patent count for each area; etc. As a result of this counting process, regional tables may include fractional counts of patents (e.g., one-half patents, one-third patents, etc.) for some listed regional areas.
+In the tables, however, counts have been rounded to whole numbers resulting in some regional areas that may appear to be listed out of order.
 The regional areas within each 'U.S. Regional Level' group, however, are sorted first by descending total patent counts and second by ascending PTMT ID Code which should generally correspond to ascending alphabetical order (the last five digits of the PTMT ID Code generally correspond to the numeric code associated with each CBSA by OMB).
-As an additional effect of the patent count rounding process, some presented data in the reports may not sum exactly to the displayed totals.
+As an additional effect of the patent count rounding process, some presented data in the tables may not sum exactly to the displayed totals.

 Patent origin is based on the residence of the first-named inventor.
 Because readily available inventor residence information generally is limited to the city and state at the time of patent grant, patents have been associated with U.S. metropolitan and micropolitan areas by using a two-step matching process with two geographic reference files: first, a U.S. Post Office reference file has been used to match the city and state of residence of each inventor to one or more counties and, second, an Office of Management and Budget (OMB) based reference file then has been used to match the identified county or counties for each inventor to a U.S. metropolitan or micropolitan area.
 In cases where the inventor residence data did not match one or more U.S. counties, PTMT made efforts to manually review the data and match those data to the appropriate regions.
 For a small percentage of the patents, PTMT was unable to determine an associated county and CBSA of origin (about 0.01%).
-Counts for these patents have been listed separately in the reports under the 'U.S. Regional Level' heading, "Undetermined Statistical Area".
+Counts for these patents have been listed separately in the tables under the 'U.S. Regional Level' heading, "Undetermined Statistical Area".